 We continue to develop a range of chemistry-led approaches to interrogate novel targets/techniques for the treatment of disease.
 Our studies span efforts in curiosity-led basic science through to translational drug discovery.
-Representative examples include medicinal chemistry efforts towards a wide range of current and future drug targets in a range of diseases and the development of chemical biological tools (substrate ID reagents, proteomic profiling techniques, imaging agents, etc) that would enable better biological understanding of disease-related events.
+These include medicinal chemistry efforts towards a wide range of current and future drug targets and the development of chemical biological tools that would enable better biological understanding of disease-related events.
 We have a strong interest in the use of photochemically-active reagents in chemical biology, particularly in the context of photopharmacology.

 Chemical Biology, Medicinal Chemistry and Drug Discovery